ssmiller25/k8s-intro/k8s-intro-dev.md

     * kubesail.com: Seems solid., two level upgrade path ($7/month, and a $25/month)
     * k8spin.cloud: Super easy entry (can tie to Github account).
 Although console was unavailable at times
     * okteto.com: Also super-easy setup.
 Although generous resources, no upgrade path without going on-prep
+  * Civo:  VERY beta, but free for the moment.
+Really build on k3s, but compatible with MOST kubernetes
 </aside>

 <!--s-->